Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-Each layer consists of a set of questions that can be posed about learning curves.
-From top to bottom, the questions are ordered by complexity, and an arrow from $A$ to $B$ indicates that $B$ is a more general question and answering it implies an answer to $A$.
 In the simplest case, we can answer a binary question.
-There are four relevant questions, i.e. (i)~whether some specific anchor point, e.g. the dataset size, is beyond the saturation point ($\satpoint \le \sampleanchor_\mathit{ref}$), (ii)~whether the performance of a learner at the saturation point is better than some baseline $\tau$ ($\satperformance < \tau$), (iii)~whether the performance $\refperformance := \learningcurve(\learner, \refpoint)$ at some reference point \refpoint is better than some threshold $\tau$, or (iv) whether a specific anchor point is beyond the \emph{utility-based} stopping point ($\economicstoppingpoint < \sampleanchor_\mathit{ref}$).
-The binary questions do not ask for concrete performances, which gives rise to a second level of complexity, where the concrete values of \satpoint~\cite{provost1999efficientprogressivesampling}, \satperformance~\cite{cortes1993learningcurves}, \refperformance~\cite{leite2003improvingprogressivesampling,leite2004improvingprogressivesampling,vanrijn2015fastalgorithmselection,chandrashekaran2017speedinguphpo,baker2018acceleratingnas}, and \economicstoppingpoint~\cite{weiss08maximizingclassifierutility} are being modelled.
-Here, the reference performance \refperformance is the performance at a fixed reference point, often the number of training samples available for cross-validation.
-At a third level, we could ask for a model of the whole learning curve of a learner \learner, i.e. $\learningcurve(\learner, \cdot)$ for observation learning curves~\cite{john1996staticvsdynamic,frey1999powerlawfordecisiontrees,gu2001modelingclassificationperformance,mukherjee2003estimatingdssizerequirements,figueroa2012predictingsamplesize} or $\learningcurve(\learner, \sampleanchor, \cdot)$ for iteration learning curves given a fixed (sample) anchor \sampleanchor~\cite{cortes1993learningcurves,domhan2015speedingup}.
-We can ask a similar question for the utility curve.
-While the question is on the same level, it is more general, as it is \emph{based} on the learning curve itself~\cite{last2007predicting,last2009improving,weiss2006maximizingclassifierutility} and combines it with other information such as acquisition costs.
-Finally, at the fourth and most general level, we could ask for a model of the whole performance function \learningcurve, i.e. the model of the learning curves across all learners~\cite{swersky2014freezethawbo,klein2017fabolas,klein2017lcpredictionwithbnn}.
-Analogously, this question could be asked for the whole utility function $\mathcal{U}$, which is arguably the most complex and general question that can be asked, although we are not aware of any works that have done so.
+There are four relevant questions, i.e., (i)~whether some specific anchor point, e.g., the dataset size, is beyond the saturation point ($\satpoint \le \refpoint$), (ii)~whether the performance of a learner at the saturation point is better than some baseline $\tau$ ($\satperformance \le \tau$), (iii)~whether the performance $\refperformance := \learningcurve(\learner, \refpoint)$ at some reference point \refpoint is better than some threshold $\tau$, or (iv) whether a specific anchor point is beyond the \emph{utility-based} stopping point ($\economicstoppingpoint < \refpoint$).
+To our knowledge, the only approaches in this category are those implicitly answering question (iii)~by discarding candidates that are not believed to be competitive \citep[see, e.g.,][]{petrak2000fast,jamieson2016nonstochasticbestarm,zeng2017progressivesampling}; here $\tau = \min_{\learner \in A}\learningcurve(\learner, \refpoint)$ is the (unknown) best performance of any learner on the target size.